verdaux/BookNotes/Vocabs.md

 - [ ] Amendment = change made to a document.
 - [ ] Aversion= deep seated hatred.
 - [ ] Eclectic = choices from diverse range of sources.
-- [ ] Evocative= bringing stromg images, all ideas to mind
+- [ ] Evocative= bringing strong images, all ideas to mind
 - [ ] Prudent = thoughtful of the future.
 - [ ] Broach = raise, bring up
 - [ ] Prone= likely to or liable to suffer from